Auto-scoring allows your Reviewers to automatically score Questionnaires with a click of a button.

 You can Auto-Score a Questionnaire based on the way Vendors responded to your questions.
 To do this you will need to first define what score the vendor should receive based on their responses.
 We suggest this be done while you are creating the Questionnaire.

 NOTE: This feature must be enabled by Bonfire Support in the backend.
 Contact us at Support@GoBonfire.com if you wish to enable it.

 In this article we will cover the following:

 First, let's look at pre-defining the scoring percentages for a single question.
 With a Questionnaire in context, the first step will be to create a question by clicking on the Add Question button.

 The Add Question box will pop open.
-As shown below you will see Vendor Response Options and a check box for the Define auto-scoring points allocation.
+As shown below you will see a Vendor Response Options section and a check box to Define auto-scoring points allocation.

 Define auto-scoring points allocation allows you to optionally assign each Vendor Response Option a percentage of the total points, which will be used to auto-score a question.
 Vendors will not see these point allocation.

 In the example below the Vendor Response Options are Fully Complaint, Partially Compliant or Non-Compliant.

 Under the % of Total Points Allocated column, you can allocate a percentage of the point value to each response option.

 In the example below, if a vendor is Fully Compliant they will receive 100% of the 4 points allocated.
 If they're Partially Compliant they'll receive 50% (2 points) and 0 points if they're Non-Compliant.